 You can use this publication to find out more about the prevention and control of infection in care homes.
 If a control infection is not controlled, it can easily be passed onto other patients.
 This is something that could have been prevented if the care home had taken the correct measures.
 With that said, you can begin a claim for suing care home centres for such an incident.

-For more information on care home negligence claims, please get in touch with our team, or read on to find out more about care home claims please read on.
+For more information on care home compensation claims, please get in touch with our team, or read on to find out more about care home claims please read on.

 When compared with privately operated care homes, there is a small number of NHS run facilities in the UK.
 NHS will always use qualified care workers, and this is why they deem any negligence cases very serious.
 If an individual care worker has been found guilty of negligence, he or she will lose their job and will not be allowed to work in the medical sector again.
 This is why it is essential that you have appropriate proof when claiming care home compensation for neglect UK-based that operates under the NHS.

 Slips, trips and falls are some of the most common accidents in care homes.
 These incidents can easily occur if the facilities and buildings have not been maintained properly.
 Call us today to start your claim or to discuss care home claims in greater detail.

 It might be fair to say that some elderly people aren’t as steady on their feet as they were when they were younger.
 Therefore, you might think that if they fall over, it’s just one of those things.
 In some cases, that may be true.
 However, care home compensation could be sought for injuries sustained following a fall that was caused by the care home operator’s negligence.

 As the operator has a duty of care to try and keep residents as safe as possible, they need to conduct regular risk assessments.
 If a potential problem is identified, it should be removed or improvements should be made to help keep residents safe.
 These measures could include:

 - Ensuring cleaning of floors is completed while residents aren’t using the area.

 - Providing handrails in bathrooms and toilet facilities.